jaredhendrickson13/pfsense-api/docs/SWAGGER_AND_OPENAPI.md

 #### Applies immediately

 Indicates whether any associated backend services will be restarted/reloaded immediately after the endpoint is called to apply the changes that were written to config.
-If this field is set to `true`, the changes will be written to config and applied immediately.
-If this field is set to `false`, the changes will be written to config only.
+If this field is set to 'Yes', the changes will be written to config and applied immediately.
+If this field is 'No', the changes will be written to config only.
 If there is an associated service that needs to be restarted/reloaded, the changes will not take effect until the service is restarted/reloaded.
 This is typically done by calling the relevant service's `apply` endpoint.